mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna took a few deep breaths to regain her composure.

-"Record the path and figure out where they're sending hae.
+"Record everything.
+Every dot, every time.
+And find a way to determine the shape and size of these dots.
 Wire your findings to me at the senate before lunch.
 I'm calling for a debate at midday."

 "Yes, žah."

 The observer scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.

 "If I could interject.
-The senate will never listen to an appeal for one person.
-They have millions of others to worry about."
+The senate still believes that Liffa's mission is the only path to salvation.
+They would never listen to an appeal."

-"This goes beyond my relationship with Liffe.
-This is about our contact with whatever is up there.
-We all have the right to know what they discover."
+"This goes beyond my relationship with Liffa.
+This is about our first contact with whatever is up there, and Holragi being secretive about it.
+Their technology is rapidly outpacing ours, but they never stopped to consider the ethics of their tests."

-"Holragi will use your marriage against us."

-"Let them build their walls.
-Shaki will side with us."

-"They're more likely to create a secret channel with Holragi.
-Melna, you have to drop this.
+"This is not the time for an ethics debate.
+There are millions of people starving in the dark!"

+"And what good are we doing them by sending giant hunks of metal hurtling toward our agressors?
+And what if all that metal comes back and lands here?"

+"We have no other options."

+"We need to force Holragi to speak.
+They need to tell us what they know."

+"Shaki will always side with them.
+The whole world is desparate for a solution, Melna.
+You have to drop this.
 We've already lost half of our food reserves.
-We can't afford to lose more over some rogue senator's political game."
+We can't afford to lose more."

 "Pomri, I taught you better than this.
-Everyone in the senate is simply trying to prolong the inevitable while Holragi is hiding the only lead we have to our survival.
-We are in a game of their design and we are playing it whether we want to or not."
+Everyone in the senate is simply trying to delay the inevitable while Holragi is hiding the only lead we have to our survival.
+All of Shaki is being held hostage by Holragi.
+We can't just relinquish all our power to them."

-"So what?
-We tell the game masters we aren't playing, and hope they listen to us?"

-"No. We have to make them change the rules."

-"And how do we do that?"
+"So what do we do then?
+Beg them to play nice?"

 She sighed, letting her internal frustration simmer down and settle.

 "Ask me tomorrow.
 I have to go home."

-Pomri threw hae hands up in disappointment as Melna reached for a thick felted black  cloak and opened the door of the observatory to leave.
+Pomri threw her hands up in disappointment as Melna reached for a thick felted black cloak and opened the door of the observatory to leave.
 A chilly wind barrelled its way through the door and into Pomri's robes, forcing hae to clasp hae arms.

 Melna turned back to hae and said, "Meet me tomorrow at the first train to Shaki.
-Bring observer shimla's calculations."
+Bring observer Shimla's findings."

 "But the trains aren't running."

-"We'll go by saffa."
+"Bring your saffa."

 "That's ridiculous!"

-"Be there!"
+"Do it!"
 She snapped, and closed the door.

-She produced a small oil lantern and lit it with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
+A small enclosed oil lantern hung beside the door, which she picked up and lit with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
 Her mind was littered with worries, all of them feeding her imagination of watching Lif sobbing, fearful, and alone in a cramped machine far away from home.
 The wind threw a gust at her, and she wondered if it was cold in space; if Lif was cold.
 She imagined wrapping her arms around hae to keep hae warm, and it made her feel warmer too.

 At the foot of the hill stood Laen-Laen, rolled up to keep out the cold, and napping as usual.